Below you can read about Ingvarsson's current and past research projects, dissertations and articles:

-In December 2017 Helgi Ingvarsson completed his doctorate degree in music composition (DMus) at the world renowned Guildhall School of Music and Drama in London, generously supported by the Guildhall School Trust.
-The research is titled "Opening Opera: Developing a framework that allows for the interactive creative processes of improvised theatre in the productions of new music-dramas" and is currently undergoing minor corrections.
-The commentary and preview of accompanying works will be available here soon.
+In April 2018 Dr. Helgi Rafn Ingvarsson completed his doctorate degree in music composition (DMus) at the world renowned Guildhall School of Music and Drama in London, generously supported by the Guildhall School Trust.
+The research is titled "Opening Opera: Developing a framework that allows for the interactive creative processes of improvised theatre in the productions of new music-dramas."

-Below you can read the abstract (full commentary coming soon) and view pictures from just a few of the projects, workshops and productions that contributed to Opening Opera in 2013-2017.
+Below you can read the full commentary and view pictures from just a few of the projects, workshops and productions that contributed to Opening Opera in 2013-2017.

 Opening Opera explores creative collaboration and dramatic improvisation in new music-dramas.
 Looking towards the art of improvised theatre, the aim is to achieve a dramatic process in opera which facilitates a flexible kind of dramaturgy, enabling singers and directors to lead and inform certain creative processes that are normally in the hands of the operatic composer and/or librettist alone.
 By developing particular unorthodox scoring methods, along with specific rehearsal schedule considerations that support these flexible processes, the composer attempts to create not improvised opera, but what could be called an open opera, where the compositional focus is working with a free vocal line with active accompaniment.
 This framework is one in which the composer provides the parameters and material for dramatic and compositional flexibility, and then ‘takes a step back’ during a collaborative and improvisational process, whilst retaining sufficient leadership and creative authority to realise the overarching structure satisfactorily.

-In order to develop said unorthodox scoring methods and processes the creative team explored and informed structural, dramatical, technical and musical aspects of new material, utilising the performers’ specialised training and experience in an interactive creative process.
-This exploration brought up questions such as: to allow an open process such as this one while still attempting to retain overarching artistic control, what are the parameters that the composer will need to determine (i.e. keep 'closed'); and what are the parameters that he must allow to be spontaneous, improvised or open?
+In order to develop said unorthodox scoring methods and processes, the creative team explored and informed structural, dramatic, technical and musical aspects of new material, utilising the performers’ specialised training and experience in an interactive creative process.
+This exploration brought up questions such as: how to allow an open process such as this one while still attempting to retain overarching artistic control; what are the parameters that the composer will need to determine (i.e. keep 'closed'); and what are the parameters that he must allow to be spontaneous, improvised or open?